 - If you want to see the polar bears, beluga whales, and other creatures (and escape the Florida heat into a chilly environment) at the Wild Arctic attraction and the lines are long, you could bypass the simulated helicopter ride (which is old and dated anyways) and proceed directly to the animal exhibits in the Wild Arctic Habitat.

 - If the lines are prohibitively long at the TurtleTrek attraction, you could nonetheless see the animals swimming in the pool alongside the attraction.

 - If possible, take a midday break when the park is generally the most packed.
 Perhaps you could return to your hotel for some pool time or a nap.
 Or maybe you could go to a nearby restaurant for a leisurely lunch.

 - Return in the early evening when the crowds have thinned, and you should find shorter lines.
 (Be sure to save your ticket and your parking receipt, and get your hand stamped for reentry.)
-As a bonus, during the busier times, SeaWorld presents special nighttime shows.
+As a bonus, SeaWorld presents special nighttime shows during busier times.

-If you will be visiting the park during an especially busy time, and the general suggestions above wouldn’t make enough of a dent in the amount of time you will be spending in line, SeaWorld does offer a couple of nifty options -- but they will cost you.
+If you will be visiting the park during an especially busy time, and the general suggestions above wouldn’t make enough of a dent in the amount of time you will be spending in line, SeaWorld does offer some nifty options—but they will cost you.

 Quick Queue Unlimited is SeaWorld’s line-skipping program.
-In March 2016, the cost started at $19 per person and rose to as high as $34 during busy seasons.
-The pass allows users to go to the front of the line as many times as they wish on seven attractions (which are the ones with the longest lines):
+In August 2019, the cost started at $20 per person and rose to as high as $35 during busy seasons.
+Keep in mind that the fees are over and above the regular cost of park admission.
+The Quick Queue pass allows users to go to the front of the line as many times as they wish on seven attractions (which, with the exception of Infinity Falls, are the ones with the longest lines):

 - Antarctica: Empire of the Penguin